-The famous four day Choquequirao trek is one of the most beautiful and spectacular treks in the Cusco region.
+The famous 4-day Choquequirao trek is one of the most beautiful and spectacular treks in the Cusco region.
 Choquequirao is a remote and rarely visited “lost city of the Incas” which means “Cradle of Gold.”
-The Inca arqueological site is considered, the sister of Machu Picchu, it is less known but 3 times larger than Machu Picchu and full of mystery.
+The Inca arqueological site is considered, the sister of Machu Picchu, it is less known but 3 or 4 times larger than Machu Picchu and full of mystery.

 On this trek you will see the great Choquequirao ruins and have a real adventure enjoying the spectacular views of majestic snow-capped mountains, great valleys, and amazing canyons.
 You will also see native animals such as Andean Condors and birds of all types, native flora and fauna such as orchids and so much more.
 This is a challenging hike, even for those who are experienced!
 This is truly a unique not to be missed, once in a lifetime experience!
 We are specialists in this amazing route and offer the most frequent departures with experienced and professional guides.